Trying to figure out your chances of miscarrying? Sadly, you are going to have a hard time finding good information.

 Take heart though: as scary as the rise in stillbirths sounds, the risk remains under 1% through age 45.

-As in Anderson’s study of Danish pregnancies, the uptick in miscarriage risk among IVF pregnancies occurs around age 38.
+Just as in Anderson’s study of Danish pregnancies, the uptick in miscarriage risk among IVF pregnancies begins at age 38.

 Intriguingly, the overall miscarriage rates among IVF pregnancies is lower than in the Denmark sample.
 This is probably due to selection effects.
-Only some women manage to become pregnant through IVF, and embryos transferred during IVF are chosen based on early signs of normal development, upping the odds of a succcessful pregnancy.
+Only some women manage to become pregnant through IVF, and embryos transferred during IVF are chosen based on early signs of normal development.
+Passing through these early hurdles likely ups the odds of a successful pregnancy.

 Researchers often ignore the man’s age when studying miscarriage.
 Most women marry men who are about the same age, so researchers have trouble teasing apart the effects of the woman’s age from the man’s age.

 Fortunately, several studies have now included couples in which either the woman or the man is much older than their partner.